torvalds/linux/Documentation/teaching/lectures/intro.rst

 Asymmetric MultiProcessing (ASMP)
 ---------------------------------

-Asymmetric MultiProcessing (ASMP) is way of supporting multiple processors (cores) by a kernel where a processor is dedicated to the kernel and all other processors run user space programs.
+Asymmetric MultiProcessing (ASMP) is a way of supporting multiple processors (cores) by a kernel, where a processor is dedicated to the kernel and all other processors run user space programs.

-The disadvantage of this approach is the kernel throughput (e.g. system calls, interrupt handling, etc.) does not scale with the number of processors and hence typical processes frequently use system calls the scalability of the approach is limited to very specific systems (e.g. scientific applications).
+The disadvantage of this approach is that the kernel throughput (e.g. system calls, interrupt handling, etc.) does not scale with the number of processors and hence typical processes frequently use system calls.
+The scalability of the approach is limited to very specific systems (e.g. scientific applications).